Do I Need Home Insurance for a Vacant House?

-Thirteen percent of U.S. homes are vacant, according to U.S. Census Bureau figures released in March 2011.
-The number of empty homes is especially high in Arizona, Florida and Nevada -- three states hit hard by the foreclosure mess.
+Thirteen percent of U.S. homes are vacant, according to some U.S. Census Bureau figures The number of empty homes is especially high in Arizona, Florida and Nevada — three states hit hard by historical foreclosures.

 But just because your house is empty doesn’t mean you shouldn’t compare home insurance policies and have something for your home.
 Any extended time away when your home is unoccupied can give your insurer a reason to cancel your homeowner’s insurance policy, leaving your house without vital protection.

 Maybe you’ve bought a new home and haven’t been able to sell your old one.
 Perhaps you’ve moved out temporarily while your house is undergoing renovations.
 Or maybe you’re a “snowbird” who splits the year between New York and Florida.